Black body radiation in a model universe with large extra dimensions and quantum gravity effects: Abstract

 \section{Abstract}

-We analyze the problem of black body radiation in a model universe with large extra dimensions where quantum gravity effects are taken into account through modified dispersion relations.
+We analyze the problem of black body radiation in the presence of quantum gravity effects encoded in modified dispersion relations and in a model universe with large extra dimensions.
 In this context, modified form of Planck distribution, Jeans number, equipartition theorem, spectral energy density, Stefan-Boltzmann law and Wien's law are found and the corresponding results are interpreted.
-As a generic feature, the correction terms are temperature dependent.
-Then, the entropy and specific heat of black body radiation are obtained in this setup.
-Finally, modified form of Debye law and Dulong-Petit law are obtained and departure from standard results are explained.\\ {\bf Key Words}: Modified Dispersion Relation, Black Body Radiation, Large Extra Dimensions
+Then, entropy and specific heat of black body radiation are obtained in this setup.
+Finally, the modified form of Debye law and Dulong-Petit law are investigated in this framework.\\ {\bf PACS Numbers}: 04.60.-m, 05.70.Ce, 51.30.+i\\ {\bf Key Words}: Modified Dispersion Relation, Black Body Radiation, Extra Dimensions